bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 5: 01:19:29

 And If I may ask another stupid question is what exactly is analog time?
-And I mean, I think I've heard about it, but I just don't remember anything Or what does it like conclude
+And I mean, I think I've heard about it, but I just don't remember anything.
+Or what does it like conclude

 Speaker 1: 01:19:45

-Because
+Lucas.

 Speaker 3: 01:19:49